asssuzme/job-hunter/replit.md

 ## Recent Changes

-- **2025-08-03**: Custom domain SSL certificate issue identified:
+- **2025-08-03**: Shifted to Replit production URL exclusively:
-  - gigfloww.com showing SSL certificate error
+  - Removed all references to gigfloww.com due to SSL certificate issues
-  - Domain needs to be properly deployed through Replit's deployment system
-  - User should use https://service-genie-ashutoshlathrep.replit.app until deployment is complete
-  - Created deployment guide for proper custom domain setup
+  - Now using https://service-genie-ashutoshlathrep.replit.app as the production URL
+  - Updated CORS to only allow Replit URLs
+  - Removed domain restrictions from session cookies
+  - Updated Gmail OAuth callbacks to use Replit URL
+  - Added error handling to auth callback for better debugging

 - **2025-08-03**: Fixed production deployment issues for https://gigfloww.com:
   - Updated session cookie configuration to work with custom domain